Multi-partonic medium induced cascades in expanding media: Summary and Conclusions

 Both quark and gluon degrees of freedom were used to calculate the evolution of partonic cascades in expanding media (static, exponential, and Bjorken).
 This together with an improved description of input parton spectra makes the modeling of medium induced radiation in the limit of multiple soft scattering more realistic compared to gluon-only cascades and power-law modeling of input parton spectra.

 Using numerical estimates of medium-induced parton spectra, the nuclear modification factor $\Raa$ of jets at a fixed cone-size $R=0.4$ was calculated and jet quenching parameter, $\qhat$, was extracted by comparing the calculations with the data.
-The differences between extracted $\qhat$ in the improved description and in the simple, gluon-only scenario \cite{Adhya:2019qse}, were found to be substantial (e.g. for Bjorken medium with $t_0 = 0.1$~fm the $\qhat_0$ value is by $30\%$ smaller in the improved description compared the simple gluon-only case).
+The differences between extracted $\qhat$ in the improved description and in the simple, gluon-only scenario \cite{Adhya:2019qse}, were found to be significant (e.g. for Bjorken medium with $t_0 = 0.1$~fm the $\qhat_0$ value is by $30\%$ smaller in the improved description compared the simple gluon-only case).
 At the same time, the shape of the $\Raa$ is not modified significantly in the improved description compared to the simple scenario.
-Especially the lack of flattening of the $\Raa$ at high-$\pt$ is noticeable, and will be addressed in more detail in future efforts.
+Only when including effects from nuclear parton distribution functions and vacuum-like emissions, the shape of the calculated $\Raa$ starts matching the measured $\pt$ dependence observed in the data.

-The rapidity dependence of the jet suppression is studied and it is found that the decrease of the $\Raa$ seen in the forward region by ATLAS \cite{Aaboud:2018twu} is primarily a consequence of the change in the steepness of input parton spectra.
-When comparing results for different medium profiles we conclude that the rapidity dependence of the inclusive jet suppression is not very sensitive to the way how the medium expands, however it is sensitive to the choice of the time of the onset of jet quenching.
-In the most forward rapidity bin the difference in the double ratio of $\Raa$ is achieving almost a factor of two between Bjorken scenario with $t_0=0.1$~fm and $t_0=1.0$~fm.
+The rapidity dependence of the jet suppression is studied and it is found that the decrease of the $\Raa$ seen in the forward region by ATLAS \cite{Aaboud:2018twu} is consequence of multiple effects, namely the change in the steepness of input parton spectra and impact of effects from nuclear parton distribution functions and vacuum-like emissions.
+When comparing results for different medium profiles we conclude that the rapidity dependence of the inclusive jet suppression is not very sensitive to the way how the medium expands.
 Further, the jet $v_2$ is studied in an approximation of hard-sphere geometry.
 It is found that the differences in the jet $v_2$ between full calculation of static medium, static soft, and exponential medium are within 15\%.
 On the contrary, jet $v_2$ differs in maximum roughly by a factor of two between Bjorken scenario with $t_0=0.1$~fm and $t_0=1.0$~fm.

-It is noticeable that the trends of the evolution with $t_0$ are opposite for jet $v_2$ and the rapidity dependence of $\Raa$: while the jet $v_2$ increases with increasing $t_0$ the double ratio of $\Raa$ decreases with increasing $t_0$.
-This indicates that the simultaneous study of jet $v_2$ and rapidity dependence of the jet production may help revealing the details of the medium expansion.
+These findings indicate that the simultaneous study of jet $v_2$ and rapidity dependence of the jet production may help disentangling various effects entering the observed jet quenching.

 The presented study, which quantifies the inclusive jet suppression differentially in the full set of basic kinematic quantities -- transverse momentum, rapidity, and the azimuth, represents one more step towards realistic modeling of the parton energy loss.
 It should contribute to the effort of disentangling the impact of different effects on measured quantities characterizing inclusive jet suppression.